InsideHer

 Important

 You do not need to normalise repeated emotional collapse because it happens every month.
+A severe cycle-linked pattern is still a real pattern that deserves care.

 Module 2